Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Methods Parameters

-We adopt a standard empirical \citet{mathis:1977.grain.sizes} power-law grain-size spectrum with differential number $d N_{\rm d} / d \grainsize \propto \grainsize^{-3.5}$ with a range of a factor of $100$ in grain-size ($\grainsize^{\rm max} =100\,\grainsize^{\rm min}$).
-We assume the grain internal density/composition is independent of grain-size, and assume the charge-to-mass ratio scales as $|\graincharge|/\grainmass \propto \grainsize^{-2}$, consistent with grains charged by a range of processes relevant in this regime such as collisions, Coulomb, photo-electric, or electrostatically-limited processes \citep{draine:1987.grain.charging,tielens:2005.book}.
+We adopt a standard empirical \citet{mathis:1977.grain.sizes} power-law grain size spectrum with differential number $d N_{\rm d} / d \grainsize \propto \grainsize^{-3.5}$ with a range of a factor of $100$ in grain size ($\grainsize^{\rm max} =100\,\grainsize^{\rm min}$).
+We assume the grain internal density/composition is independent of grain size, and assume the charge-to-mass ratio scales as $|\graincharge|/\grainmass \propto \grainsize^{-2}$, consistent with grains charged by a range of processes relevant in this regime such as collisions, Coulomb, photo-electric, or electrostatically-limited processes \citep{draine:1987.grain.charging,tielens:2005.book}.